Skip to content

 • Keep all cannabis and cannabinoid products out of reach of children.

-• Remember that recreational cannabis products may contain contaminants or other ingredients that may cause unwanted side effects.
+• Remember that recreational cannabis products can contain contaminants or other ingredients that could cause unwanted side effects.

 This Really Happened